Grace-00/Grace-00/README.md

 ## About me

-💥 When I am not working on an exciting new project or learning new technologies through <a target="_blank" href="https://www.frontendmentor.io/">Frontend Mentor</a>, you can find me watching tv shows in EN/FR/DE or travelling.
+💥 When I am not working on an exciting new project or learning new technologies through <a href="https://www.frontendmentor.io/" target="_blank">Frontend Mentor</a>, you can find me watching tv shows in EN/FR/DE or travelling.
 The latter is currently on hold for obvious reasons.

 🌈 I value empathy, communication, diversity & inclusion.